AlexHand/Arduino---PCA9685-Library-/README.md

 A I2C Library for the PCA9685 12bit 16-channel PWM IC.

 There are many libraries available for this IC.
 Notably, there is even one by Adafruit.
-Their library works well too, their demo code proves it, but like many other libraries onlines I have some personal nit picks with it.
+Their library works well too, their demo code proves it, Like many other libraries onlines, though, I have some personal nit picks with it.
 The biggest issue I have with the Adafruit library is the IC is referred to as a servo library.
 If you are using this IC for Servos, this is great!
 But, I wanted to use it solely as a PWM expansion modueles for the already ill-equipped Arduino Uno boards.
+I don't want a servo.write(val) command to control the output on an IN-9 nixie tube.
+So I wrote a VERY simple user library to simply output a PWM to the pins of this IC.

 That being said, here are the functions available to the user to operate this library.

 PCA9685.begin()